IanKaneshiro/KanDiscer/README.md

-# Kan Discer
+# KanDiscer

-KanDiscer is a companion app for disc golfer to be able to help them improve their game and navigate new courses.
+KanDiscer is a companion app for disc golfer to help them improve their game and discover/navigate new courses.

 ## Live Site